Join over 10 million users

 Enterprise customers with Edge Support agreements may ask QuestionPro’s DP officer to represent the company.
 This is only applicable to customers with an Edge Service Contract.

-GDPR relations state that companies must make it clear how long data about the respondents and users are retained.
+GDPR relations state that companies must make it clear how long data about the respondents and users will be retained.
 As such, QuestionPro itself has an indefinite retention period of data collected as long as the account is active and paid for.
-Once an account is cancelled voluntarily or involuntarily (due to non-payment) - we have a 30 day grace period after which we remove all data from our servers.
+Once an account is cancelled voluntarily or involuntarily (due to non-payment), we have a 30 day grace period after which we remove all data from our servers.
 This however is OUR data retention policy.

-GDPR regulations require that each company outline its own data retention policy, and more specifically, how long is data retained for.
+GDPR regulations require that each company outlines its own data retention policy, and more specifically, how long is data retained for.

-QuestionPro will provide language and details about its own data expiry policy.
+QuestionPro will provide details about its own data expiry policy.
 We recommend that our customers either adapt or refine their own data retention period and state it clearly.